 Meng Jiang

-I'm an assistant professor in the Department of Computer Science and Engineering at the University of Notre Dame.
+I'm an Associate Professor in the Department of Computer Science and Engineering at the University of Notre Dame.
+I'm appointed as a Lucy Family Institute Fellow.
+I am also an Amazon Scholar.
 My research fields are data mining, machine learning, and natural language processing.
-My data science research focuses on graph and text data for applications such as intelligent assistance, recommender system, question answering, scientific discovery, and mental healthcare.
-It is at the intersection of knowledge graph, graph machine learning, information extraction, text mining, and text generation.
+My data science research works on graph and text data for applications such as material discovery, recommender system, question answering, education, and mental health.
+My recent projects focus on knowledge-augmented NLP, instructed LLM, self-correct LLM, personalized LLM, LLM machine unlearning, graph neural networks, graph data augmentation, and graph diffusion model.
 [C.V.]

-I am directing the Data Mining towards Decision Making (DM2) Laboratory, supported by National Science Foundation (NSF), National Institutes of Health (NIH), Office of Naval Research (ONR), Amazon, Snap, Condé Nast, and ND International.
+I am also directing the Data Mining towards Decision Making (DM2) Lab, supported by National Science Foundation (NSF), National Institutes of Health (NIH), Office of Naval Research (ONR), and Amazon.

 What's New